-Cyferd (“we”, “our”, “us” or “Cyferd”) is committed to protecting your personal information when you are using Cyferd service.
-Cyferd is a private limited company (with company number 12184449) registered at Kemp House, 160 City Road, London, UK, EC1V 2NX.
+Cyferd LTD (“we”, “our”, “us”, or “Cyferd”) is committed to protecting your personal information when you are using Cyferd services, Cyferd products or Cyferd software.
+Cyferd Ltd. is a private limited company (with company number 12184449) registered at Kemp House, 160 City Road, London, United Kingdom, EC1V 2NX.

-Cyferd is a UK firm with offices in the UK only.
-We do have clients from all over the world and this policy is intended to comply with UK/EU requirements only.
-If you are outside of the EU and you have any concerns, please do not hesitate to contact us for more information about how we can help you.
+Cyferd is a UK company with offices in the UK only.
+Whilst we do have clients from all over the world, this policy is intended to comply with UK/EU requirements only.
+If you are outside of the UK and/or EU, and you have any concerns, please do not hesitate to contact us for more information about how we can help you.

 By submitting your details, you enable Cyferd (and where applicable its contractors) to provide you with the services, activities, or online content you select.

 We will only collect, hold, use and/or process (together “process”) your personal information where we are legally allowed to do so.
+Cyferd will keep an inventory of all personal data that the Company processes.
 We will ensure that your personal information is:

-where we process your personal information for contractual performance.
+Where we process your personal information for contractual performance.
+This includes: